brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ### Wording in [basic]{.sref}

-Extend the definition of correspond in [basic.scope.scope]{.sref}/3 to check the implicit/explicit object parameter types:
+Extend the definition of correspond[^1] in [basic.scope.scope]{.sref}/3 to check the implicit/explicit object parameter types:

 ::: bq
 ::: addu
 [a]{.pnum} Two non-static member functions have _corresponding object parameters_ if:

-- [a.1]{.pnum} exactly one is an implicit object member function with no _ref-qualifier_ and the types of their object parameters, are removing top-level references, are the same, or
+- [a.1]{.pnum} exactly one is an implicit object member function with no _ref-qualifier_ and the types of their object parameters ([dcl.fct]), after removing top-level references, are the same, or
 - [a.2]{.pnum} their object parameters have the same type.